 But it was the sheer ease of use, the comfortable positioning of my body in all sky orientations, that finally convinced me to give up on similar sized refractors.
 Nowadays, the largest refractor I have any interest in is a humble 80mm f/5 achromat; the subject of my next book.
 Furthermore, the fact that none of my former associates (mostly refractor nuts and “fair weathered” friends, who turned on me because I refused to become a “poodle pusher”), were willing to test and publicly report just how good a 130mm f/5 Newtonian could be, revealed to me all too loud and clear that they were in denial about its capabilities.
 Their reticence all too easily demonstrated the true level of their experience; which didn’t amount to very much, in retrospect!

-Sorry to burst your hideous bubble boys, but you’re just not credible!
+Sorry to pour cold water over your heads boys, but you’re just not credible!

 In this article, I want to share with you some of the wonderful sights that grace the vernal heavens and which are accessible to an amateur equipped with a 4- or 5-inch telescope.
 The observations I will report are from a fairly dark, rural sky, which enjoys excellent transparency, owing to the frequent weather systems that sweep up particulates very effectively, as they move in off the Irish Sea.
 What’s more, they are fairly easy to find and are a joy to study from the comfort of my back garden.